 Adobe Camera Raw offers powerful tools to edit your photos of the Total Lunar Eclipse

-The wide angle tripod shot was photographed at 18mm, while the inset image was captured at the lenses maximum focal lengh of 200mm.
+This is a wide-angle shot captured at 18mm, while the inset image was captured at the lens’s maximum focal length of 200mm.
+A zoom lens is handy for photographing the moon at varying magnifications.

-Just like I mentioned when using a phone camera, you’ll want as much manual control over the camera settings as possible.
+When capturing the lunar eclipse without a telescope, you’ll want as much manual control over the camera settings as possible.
 “Auto” mode, flash, and autofocus won’t work on a photo of the total lunar eclipse.
-Adjusting individual parameters such as exposure length and ISO is essential when photographing objects at night.
+Adjusting individual parameters such as exposure length and ISO is essential to properly expose the moon.